S2-group/rosbag-extractor/README.md

 - [Berry Chen](#) (Student@Vrije Universiteit Amsterdam)
 - [Ivano Malavolta](https://www.ivanomalavolta.com) (Vrije Universiteit Amsterdam)

-In this project, we aim to statically extract time-windowed computation graph from [ROS bag files](http://wiki.ros.org/rosbag).
-Our approach is an alternative to dynamic extractors, such as native [rqt_graph](http://wiki.ros.org/rqt_graph) tool.
+This project is about a tool to statically extract time-windowed computation graphs from [ROS bag files](http://wiki.ros.org/rosbag).
+Our approach is an alternative to dynamic extractors, such as the [rqt_graph](http://wiki.ros.org/rqt_graph) tool.

 ## The Approach
 The following figure illustrates the 3-phases approach to extract the time-windowed computation graphs from the ROS bag files: